 Biography

-Zuzanna Mika (born in 1997) is a concert organist and soprano of Polish origin, a student of the University of Music and Performing Arts in Vienna, Austria.
+Zuzanna Mika (born 1997) is a Polish organist and soprano, currently studying at the University of Music and Performing Arts Vienna (mdw).

-In the year 2019 she participated in the 14th International Gottfried Silbermann Competition and in the year 2021 she won the 2nd Prize by the mdw great talent award powered by Christian Zeller.
+In the year 2021 Zuzanna Mika won the 2nd prize of the mdw great talent award powered by Christian Zeller.

 Downloads: